MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterSampleDeprecated.md

 ms.author: cdmditeam
 ---

-# Water sample (Deprecated) in CloudforSustainabilityWaterDataModel(WaterSampleDeprecated)
+# Water sample (Deprecated) in Cloud for Sustainability water data model(WaterSampleDeprecated)

 Stores the attributes of the water samples collected for testing water quality.